-What Is Non-Attachment, And How Can I Learn It?
+What Is Non-Attachment, And How Can I Practice It?

 Do you stress out over things you can’t control?
 Do you often feel bogged down by an internal dialogue of stress, fear, guilt, and obligation - even when you know there’s nothing you can do?
 If so, practicing non-attachment might help you.
-When you understand non-attachment and how to practice it, you may find that it’s one of the most beneficial things you can learn.
+When you understand non-attachment and how to practice it, you may find that it’s one of the most beneficial things you can learn for your mental health and overall well-being.

 What is non-attachment?